-Running ASP.NET Web Pages (Razor) Sites Side by Side
+Running Different Verrsions of ASP.NET Web Pages (Razor) Side by Side

 This article explains how to run ASP.NET Web Pages (Razor) websites on the same computer or server when the websites are configured to use different versions of ASP.NET Web Pages.

 - What the default behavior is in ASP.NET when you have sites built with ASP.NET Web Pages.

 - How to configure a new site to run with an older version of ASP.NET Web Pages.

 This is the ASP.NET feature introduced in the article:

 - ASP.NET Web Pages (Razor) 3

 This tutorial also works with ASP.NET Web Pages 2 and ASP.NET Web Pages 1.0.

 ASP.NET Web Pages supports the ability to run websites side by side.
 This lets you continue to run your older ASP.NET Web Pages applications, build new ASP.NET Web Pages applications, and run all of them on the same computer.

 Here are some things to remember when you install the Web Pages with WebMatrix: